JosieOnGit/Luniks/Historic Events/TRAVEL RISK/NEUROKICK.md

 After the **Máneán collapse**, the institute that researched this technology escaped to Rhódisz and Kérisant, where they continue to evolve the technology in safe hands.

 ### Máneán collapse and street clones
-After the collapse of **United Mánea** in *2039*, any sort of security was quickly lost and classified technology and research found the streets in no-time.
+After the collapse of **United Máneá** in *2039*, any sort of security was quickly lost and classified technology and research found the streets in no-time.
 This means that next to **NEUROKICK**, other means of research were soon found on the streets in dark alleyways, either sold for a high price, or faked and sold for a low one.
 Experimental weaponry, as well as body modifications using electronics and so-called cyberwear, quickly ended up in unauthorised areas with an intent of harm.

 A key change in the method is that the drug is now completely *standalone*, and no longer needs the external monitoring nor the external doctors or applicants that supply the drug.
 This makes the drug easier to apply by a single person.
 Additionally, the chip is not ejected after usage, and can be used *numerous times*, making it much more attractive for those that are looking for a frequent kick, rather than a dedicated research kick.